jacobnordstrom9/tripleJ/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We have created a website that will allow the user to easily search for their favorite movies and quickly see on what streaming service the movie is available.
-The front page displays the current top 20 movies, with a description/photo/streaming service its available on of each movie.
+We have created a website that will allow the user to easily search for their favorite movies and quickly see what streaming service the movie is available on.
+The front page displays the current Top 20 movies, with a description/photo/streaming service its available on.
 A button which will bring you to a top 10 movie of a specific genre.
 A useable search bar to search for a specific movie.
 If a movie is also being played in theaters, the user will be able to search for movie times in their area.

 ### Built With